Jeff Clark, Senior Precious Metals Analyst, GoldSilver

 Pretty exciting, eh?

 I’m personally itching to buy some real estate.
-Partly because I’m not getting any younger, partly because I want a vacation home, and partly to build a family legacy.
+Partly because I’m not getting any younger, partly because I want a vacation home and partly to build a family legacy.
+I’m guessing that buying a house is something on many reader’s minds as well.
 And let’s face it, real estate is also a real asset, and has the added advantage over gold that it can produce income.
 In other words, gold is not a substitute for real estate.
+This is before you even add in the other good reasons for owning a home — peace of mind, having pets, the pride of owning a space — that has nothing to do with finances.

 And I like the advantages gold has over real estate.
 How many of these would be beneficial to you?